jonathanhogg/flitter/docs/physics.md

 - `max` - a maximum distance that the two objects can be apart
 - `fixed` - a shortcut for setting both `min` and `max` to the same value
 - `strength` - force magnitude coefficient
+- `ease` - specifies an amount of simulation time over which to ramp up `strength`

 ```math
 l = \left| \vec{p}_\textbf{to} - \vec{p}_\textbf{from} \right|